Mughal-e-Azam: Release

-At the time of the release of Mughal-e-Azam, a typical Bollywood film would garner a distribution fee of ₹300,000–400,000 (about US$63,000–84,000 in 1960) per territory.
+At the time of the release of Mughal-e-Azam, a typical Hindi film would garner a distribution fee of ₹300,000–400,000 (about US$63,000–84,000 in 1960) per territory.
 Asif insisted that he would sell his film to the distributors at no less than ₹700,000 per territory.
 Subsequently, the film was actually sold at a price of ₹1.7 million (US$356,000) per territory, surprising Asif and the producers.
-Thus, it set the record for the highest distribution fee received by any Bollywood film at that time.
+Thus, it set the record for the highest distribution fee received by any Hindi film at that time.

 The premiere of Mughal-e-Azam was held at the then-new 1,100-capacity Maratha Mandir cinema in Mumbai.
 Mirroring the nature of the film, the cinema's foyer had been decorated to resemble a Mughal palace, and a 40 ft cut-out of Prithviraj Kapoor was erected outside it.
 The Sheesh Mahal set was transported from the studio to the cinema, where ticket holders could go inside and experience its grandeur.
 Invitations to the premiere were sent as "royal invites" shaped like scrolls, which were written in Urdu and made to look like the Akbarnama, the official chronicle of the reign of Akbar.
 The premiere was held amidst great fanfare, with large crowds and an extensive media presence, in addition to hosting much of the film industry, although Dilip Kumar did not attend the event owing to his dispute with Asif.
 The film's reels arrived at the premiere cinema atop a decorated elephant, accompanied by the music of bugles and shehnai.

 Reception

 Box office

 The day before bookings for the film opened, a reported crowd of 100,000 gathered outside the Maratha Mandir to buy tickets.
-The tickets, the most expensive for a Bollywood film at that time, were dockets containing text, photographs and trivia about the film, and are now considered collector's items.
+The tickets, the most expensive for a Hindi film at that time, were dockets containing text, photographs and trivia about the film, and are now considered collector's items.
 They sold for ₹100 (valued at about US$21 in 1960), compared to the usual price of ₹1.5 (US$0.31).
 Bookings experienced major chaos, to the extent that police intervention was required.
 It was reported that people would wait in queues for four to five days, and would be supplied food from home through their family members.
 Subsequently, the Maratha Mandir closed bookings for three weeks.